Master of Science Degree Program

 Engineering Breadth Coursework

-(choose at least 2 courses)
+(choose at least two courses)

 - The remainder of the courses may be any graduate course listing area, with approval of the thesis advisor and the graduate program committee.
 Engineering Management courses are not permitted.